 If you're making the cake yourself, Dzon said to "just have fun with it and let your imagination run wild; don't be afraid to try new things!"

 Dzon said that any flavor is fine, but most of her clients stick to vanilla due to allergy concerns.
 Parents who are concerned about their child's nutrition and health can opt for a cake that is gluten-free or make a sugar free icing.
 Don't let allergies or health worries stop your baby from smashing a cake if that's what you want to do in honor of his or her birthday.

 Once the cake has been made or purchased, it's time to let your child smash the cake!
 Capture the memories with your camera so you don't forget a single expression as the birthday baby enjoys the cake.

 At the party, set up a designated area.
 A highchair or plain plastic tablecloth on the floor in front of a birthday banner or wall works best.
 Set your camera for optimal settings based on the lighting in your area.
+This means a shutter speed of at least 1/250 sec to capture the motion of sugared-up babies.
 Using a continuous shutter option, if you have one, will help you capture all the memories.